daveharshpro/ProveWayAssessment/README.md

 ## Overview

 **Disclaimer:** Due to time constraints and based on the requirements mentioned in the document, I have written scripts for two functional events.
 Additional validation tests and other functionalities could have been implemented with more time.

 This project contains Playwright automation scripts to automate the **Quantity Breaks** functionality in the **Pumper** app for a Shopify store.

+I have also recorded the entire assessment process, from creating the Shopify store to writing automation scripts.
+You can view the recording [here](https://drive.google.com/file/d/1avvT6opXmEAv8oBFiQsKBLhnFZOMoij2/view?usp=sharing).

 The scripts cover:
 - Logging into Shopify Admin.